fisico-alienado/react-tres-en-raya/README.md

 #+END_SRC

 ## Use two loops to make the squares
-The original implementation of rendering the squares in class =Board= is hardcoded.
+The original implementation of rendering the squares in class `Board` is hardcoded.
 We can do it better by using two loops:

 #+BEGIN_SRC js
 render() {